Montclair, New Jersey: Housing

 Montclair is noted for its historic architecture.
 It is home to six historic districts listed on the Register of Historic Places of both the state and country as a whole, 92 individually listed landmarks, and two locally designated commercial districts.
 Works by significant architects include designs by Van Vleck and Goldsmith, Charles Follen McKim, McKim, Mead, and White, Henry Hudson Holly, Charles A. Platt, Alexander Jackson Davis, Dudley Van Antwerp, Effingham R. North, Montrose Morris, and Frances Nelson, among others.

 In 2018, Bobbi Brown, founder and ex-CCO of Bobbi Brown Cosmetics, and her husband, realtor Steven Plofker opened The George, a 32-room boutique hotel on North Mountain Avenue that was originally a private home constructed in 1902.

 Montclair has also housed many hotels, such as the defunct Hotel Montclair.
 In 2013, plans were announced to bring a new hotel to Montclair, featuring 100 rooms and a liquor license.

+Public safety

+Montclair Fire Department

+The Montclair Fire Department is a career fire department that provides coverage to the Township of Montclair and Borough of Glen Ridge, a coverage area 7.53 square miles and a combined population of 48,743.
+The department is run by Fire Chief Robert Duncan and currently has two fire stations in operation.
+The department currently has a staffing level sitting at approximately 70, including one Fire Chief, two Deputy Chiefs, four Battalion Chiefs.
+The department is divided into an operations section and an administrative section, both led by a Deputy Chief, the operations section is split into four groups which staff the on-duty apparatus, the administration section has an Office of Fire Prevention which employs a Fire Official, and subordinate fire inspectors as well as part time secretaries.
+The department's personnel are represented by the FMBA Local 20, a subordinate of the New Jersey Firefighters Mutual Benevolent Association.
+With a minimum daily staffing at 14, reduced recently from 16 to 17.
+The department has an annual call volume of 2,282 with an annual increase of around 4.5%.
+Emergency calls are dispatched through the Montclair Police Department communications center which is located in fire headquarters.